Support from FASE's Education Technology Office

 No Medium Yes

-Top Hat Requires student purchase Yes;
+Top Hat Requires instructor and student purchase No;

-Yes High Yes
+No High Yes

 Keep up to date on Quercus Integrations on the Integration Update website.